 Please prepare a business resume that includes your educational and professional information.

-Applicants are required to take the GMAT.
-Please arrange for official reports to be sent directly to Villanova University (Program Code: 8PP-NJ-52).
-We do not accept the GRE score in place of the GMAT.
+Applicants are required to take the GMAT or the GRE.
+Please arrange for official reports to be sent directly to Villanova University (Program Code: 8PP-NJ-52 for the GMAT; 2959 for the GRE).
 The Admissions Committee will consider your highest score if you have taken the test more than once.
 For more information about the GMAT test and how to register, please visit www.mba.com.
+For information on the GRE, please visit www.ets.org/gre.

 - Two Essays